Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 327 of Meeus index or 1280 from Brown series.

 The length of the current synodic month is 5 hours and 55 minutes shorter than the mean synodic month length.
 It is 14 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 07:11.
-It is 13 days after previous perigee on 14 June 2026 at 23:18 in ♊ Gemini.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 14 days, until point of next perigee on 13 July 2026 at 07:50 in ♋ Cancer.
+Moon is at apogee at 07:11 about 13 days since last perigee on 14 June 2026 at 23:18 in ♊ Gemini the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 14 days until point of next perigee on 13 July 2026 at 07:50 in ♋ Cancer.

 This apogee Moon is 406 267 km (252 443 mi) away from Earth.
 It is 859 km further than the mean apogee distance, but it is still 442 km closer than the farthest apogee of 21st century.

-8 days after descending node on 19 June 2026 at 17:57 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 4 July 2026 at 07:51 in ♓ Pisces.
+8 days after descending node on 19 June 2026 at 17:57 in ♌ Leo the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 4 July 2026 at 07:51 in ♓ Pisces.

 At 22:06 the Moon is meeting its standstill point to reach South declination of ∠-27.988°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠28.033° at the point of next standstill in ♊ Gemini on 12 July 2026 at 15:18.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠28.033° at the point of next northern standstill in ♊ Gemini on 12 July 2026 at 15:18.

 In 1 day on 29 June 2026 at 23:57 in ♑ Capricorn the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.